 Why?
-First, you'll be involved in a working relationship with your lawyer, and the more comfortable you feel working with him or her, the smoother the process (not to mention avoiding the need to hire a new attorney mid-way through the representation.)Secondly, the choice to hire a solo practitioner or small law firm lawyer can often help you lower your overall legal costs since those fees are often lower than the fees of large law firm lawyers.
+First, you'll be involved in a working relationship with your lawyer.
+The more comfortable you feel working with them, the smoother the process will be (not to mention avoiding the need to hire a new attorney mid-way through your case).
+Secondly, hiring a solo practitioner or lawyer at a small law firm can sometimes lower your overall legal costs since those fees are often lower than at large firms.

-This may include prep work such as gathering any necessary documents and providing the attorney with as much relevant information as possible concerning your legal matter.
+This may include prep work, such as gathering any necessary documents and providing the attorney with as much relevant information as possible concerning your legal matter.
 Be sure to check with your lawyer beforehand, however, to avoid doing work that will duplicate or hinder the attorney's progress.

 The saying "time is money, money is time" applies equally to legal fees.
-When your lawyer takes a call or responds to an email on your behalf, you might end up paying for the time spent (if on an hourly plan, for example.)
-Instead, you can help lower your legal fees by providing all the necessary information up front or at periodic checkpoints, and scheduling a set more meaningful meeting, instead of making frequent, but unnecessary phone or email contact.
-Learn additional tips for reducing your legal costs and expenses.
+When your lawyer takes a call or responds to an email on your behalf, you might end up paying for the time spent (if on an hourly plan, for example).
+Instead, you can save money by providing all the necessary information up front or at periodic checkpoints and by scheduling a more meaningful meeting instead of making frequent phone or email contact.